Glen Beag looking towards the peaks

 Glenelg Brochs

 Dun Telve and Dun Troddan are two of the best-preserved Iron Age brochs in mainland Scotland, dating back over 2,000 years.
-A short drive up Gleann Beag from the village, they are a fascinating and surprisingly little-visited historical site.
+A short drive up Gleann Beag from the village, they are a popular and fascinating historical site.

 Wildlife